 Most sprint participants were not familiar with design sprints.
 To explain the purpose and the process of a design sprint, I created the following illustration.

 The first activity in a design sprint is to define the long-term goal and the difficult questions that must be answered as a group.
 Since everyone had different backgrounds and roles, everyone had different perspectives on the long-term goal.
-As a sprint master, my job was to find the goal that most, if not all, team members agree with.
-I helped the team envision the future by asking questions like, "why are we doing this project”, and "where do we want to be six months, a year, or even five years from now?"
+As a sprint master, my job was to find the goal that most, if not all, team members agreed with.
+I helped the team envision the future by asking questions like, "why are we doing this project", and "where do we want to be six months, a year, or even five years from now?"
 For the sprint questions, I helped the team examine their assumptions.
 I asked the team questions like, "to meet our long-term goal, what has to be true?"